noaione/yuusha-shoukan-ln/sources/v02/chapter2.md

 It's different from the pressure I've felt from Kuro's magic power when she asked me in Lilia-san's mansion before.
-If I had to describe it, it's an inexplicably terrifying feeling that seemed to alert my instincts as a living being—a negative presence dense enough that I could feel it on my skin.And then, from the end of the dimly-lit road which is tainted with silence, that appeared.
+If I had to describe it, it's an inexplicably terrifying feeling that seemed to alert my instincts as a living being—a negative presence dense enough that I could feel it on my skin.
+And then, from the end of the dimly-lit road which is tainted with silence, that appeared.

 Long hair as white as ashes, morbidly white skin, deep and gloomy blood-like crimson eyes.